Gap Year Guide: What It Is, How It Works & How to Plan the Year That Moves You Forward

 Peer Timing Start college +1 year later Start with same-age cohort

-How to Defer College (Step-by-Step)
+How to Defer College During a Gap Year

 4. Planning Your Itinerary (Timing, Structure & Logistics)